 The cost of assisted living care can be high and there exists a significant range in the cost in different states.
 As an approach to finding lower cost, senior living residences, some families relocate to residences outside of their primary geographic areas.
-This table contains the average, projected cost of assisted living for all 50 states and D.C. for 2019.
-In addition, it contains our assisted living affordability index* which considers the cost of assisted living in a state relative to that state's median income.
+This table contains the average, projected cost of assisted living for all 50 states and D.C. for 2020.
+In addition, it contains our assisted living affordability index* which considers the cost of assisted living in a state relative to that state’s median income.
 This index was created to illustrate the high variability of assisted living costs relative to the cost of living.
-The state's rank out of 51 (includes Washington D.C.) is in the 4th column.
-Alzheimer's care in senior living residences in 2019 costs, on average, an additional $800 - $1,200 per month.
+The state’s rank out of 51 (includes Washington D.C.) is in the 4th column.

 *Data provided by Genworth Financial, Inc. (NYSE:GNW) and the US Census Bureau.